Revenue isn't just about selling more. It's about capturing the value you're already creating but not charging for.

 The tools are straightforward:

-A Christchurch kitchen renovation company we can use as an example: by adding a "completion detail" package — touch-ups, hardware polish, professional clean — as a standard line item on every quote at $450, they added roughly $54,000 in annual revenue across 120 jobs.
-The work took half a day per job.
-The only change was putting it on the quote.
+Consider a kitchen renovation company that adds a "completion detail" package (touch-ups, hardware polish, professional clean) as a standard line item on every quote at $450.
+Across 120 jobs a year that's roughly $54,000 in extra revenue.
+The work takes half a day per job.
+The only real change is putting it on the quote.

 Lever 4: Improve Your Conversion Rate